Connor Ballenden

-Connor Ballenden (born 29 March 1999) is an Australian rules footballer who plays for the in the Australian Football League (AFL).
-He was recruited by the with the 43rd draft pick in the 2017 AFL draft.
+Connor Ballenden (born 29 March 1999) is a former Australian rules footballer who played for the in the Australian Football League (AFL).
+He was recruited by the with the 43rd draft pick in the 2017 AFL draft, and he played in three matches until 2021.
+Ballenden currently plays for in the South Australian National Football League.

 Early football

 Connor was born in New Zealand to father Gavin, who represented South Africa in rugby union and mother Gail, who represented New Zealand in athletics.
 He moved with his family to Australia when he was four.
 He played junior football for the Kenmore Australian Football Club.
 Ballenden joined the ' academy at the age of 12.
 He also represented the Allies in the AFL Under 18 Championships for the 2016 and 2017 seasons.
 He completed school at St Joseph's College, Gregory Terrace in 2016.

 AFL career

-Ballenden debuted in the ' 63 point win over in the 9th round of the 2020 AFL season.
+Ballenden debuted in the ' 63-point win over in the 9th round of the 2020 AFL season.
 On debut, Ballenden picked up six disposals, kicked a goal and took three marks.
 Ballenden was temporarily removed from the senior list in November 2020, with plans to add him back to the rookie list at a later point.
 Ballenden was delisted at the end of the 2021 AFL season, after playing just 3 career games.
 After leaving the AFL system he joined SANFL club Woodville-West Torrens.